 Tutor a young person.
 Donate a laptop.
 Or be part of our annual holiday toy & back to school drives.
-For details, email [email protected]
+Contact us here for more details.

 You can make a difference.
 Our volunteers help in various capacities throughout our different programs with their expertise and efforts.
 Please contact us so we can place you in the area of most need.
 Fill out the volunteer form below, or email [email protected] to learn more now.

 All year long, Barrier Free Living collaborates with individual volunteers, organizations and companies who support our mission working with survivors of domestic violence, and their families.